 One last prospect tip: remember to choose a target persona for each product description on your e-commerce site.
 Your different products are going to cater to different buyers.

-So, identify who can benefit from the particular product you’re working on, then speak to that unique person in your description (that’s the next step).
+So, identify who can benefit from the product you’re working on, then speak to that unique person in your description (the next step).